senart/Train-Robot/README.md

 -------------

 The current version of Train Your Robot is **0.0.1**
+>**NOTE**: The UI is not missing, just the sprites for the buttons were removed
+>Everything is still functional, simply a new NGUI Atlas must be created and some sprites assigned.
 > **So far we have implemented the following:**
 > - Main Module
 > - Move Module